martinthomson/i-d-template/doc/REPO.md

 $ make ghpages
 ```

+When you do that, you will need to push the `gh-pages` branch yourself.

-Or, you can setup an automatic commit hook using Travis or Circle CI.
+Or, you can setup an automatic commit hook using Circle or Travis CI, as described
+in the next section.

 # Automatic Update for Editor's Copy